godspeedsystems/gs-documentation/docs/saarthi/features/experimental/power-steering.md

 This is achieved by explicitly including the `modeDetails.roleDefinition` and `modeDetails.customInstructions` within the information sent to the LLM with each interaction.

 **Goal:**
 The primary goal is to ensure the LLM adheres more strictly to its defined persona and follows user-specific instructions more consistently.
-If you find Roo deviating from its role or overlooking custom rules, Power Steering can help maintain its focus.
+If you find Saarthi deviating from its role or overlooking custom rules, Power Steering can help maintain its focus.

 **Trade-off:**
 These frequent reminders consume additional tokens in each message sent to the LLM.
 This means: